b-musketeers/b-musketeers.github.io/aboutus.md

 ---

 ![Rydal](/assets/img/about/rydal.png "RydalWater.")
-**Name:** Ian (a.k.a Rydal)
+**Name:** Rydal
 <br>
-**About:** Statistical Programmer and innovation specialist in the clinical data sciences industry.
+**About:** Analysis Programmer and innovation specialist in the clinical data sciences industry.
 An avid learner who is always looking to expand his techinical skillset.